Yusuke-Ikezaki/neural_network/README.md

 }
 ```

-This sample code records about 88% accuracy rate in MNIST handwritten character recognition.
+This sample code scores about 88% accuracy in MNIST handwritten character recognition.
-However, it will be possible to record about 98% accuracy rate depending on the ingenuity.
+However, it will be possible to score about 98% accuracy depending on the ingenuity.
-Let's challenge how much you can increase the accuracy rate.
+Let's challenge how much you can increase the accuracy!

 ## How to use